bluegreen-labs/skytrackr/README.md

 ## Use

-To demonstrate the functioning of the package a small demo dataset comprised of a single day of light logging near a Common swift nest box in Ghent, Belgium was included (i.e. tag cc874).
+To demonstrate the functioning of the package a small demo dataset comprised of a single day of light logging of a Common swift near a nest box in Ghent, Belgium was included (i.e. tag cc874).
 I will use this data to demonstrate the features of the package.
 Note that when multiple dates are present all dates will be considered.
 The package is friendly to the use of R piped (|>) commands.
 Using all default settings you can just pipe the data in to the `skytrackr()` function.
 The returned object will be a data frame containing the best estimate (median) of the longitude and latitude as well as 5-95% quantile as sampled from the posterior parameter distribution.

 ```r
 # normally you would first read in the .lux or .glf file using